bollu/lz/README.md

   generate an identifier for the case value.
 However, the fact that this region argument is not printed now worries me.

+- FIXED! wasn't moving builder to the correct location.

+- TODO: 0. add a custom `caseint` into the surface lang to quickly check that our codegen *actually* works.
+- TODO: 1. get type info to decide if I need a `caseint` or a `caseconstrcutor`.
+- TODO: 2.
+Track types in the surface lang to have enough info to deduce this.

 # Friday: Nov 11th
 - https://dl.acm.org/doi/abs/10.1145/99583.99590